Namibian Family Safari Adventure

 Namibia offers unforgettable memories and adventures for the whole family.
 Experience the special Kalahari colours on a nature drive, take a tour in the desert to find the “Little Five“, kayak with seals on a tour in Walvis Bay and experience unique animal sightings on a safari in Etosha.

-Starting off in the capital of Namibia this trip continues southbound towards the Kalahari.
+This affordable Namibia family safari starts off in Windhoek the capital of Namibia and continues southbound towards the Kalahari.
 Followed by a highlight of the trip: The world’s highest sand dunes in Sossusvlei.
-Enjoy the breeze and some excellent seafood in Swakopmund before travelling further through Erongo and Damaraland, both offering breath-taking wilderness, unique desert adapted animals and ancient rock paintings.
+Enjoy the breeze and some excellent seafood in Swakopmund before travelling further north through Erongo and Damaraland, both offering breath-taking wilderness, unique desert adapted animals and ancient rock paintings.
 Etosha National Park is known as one of the best game viewing spots in southern Africa, thus a must for this itinerary.
 A more intimate safari experience will be possible at Erindi Private Game Reserve.

 Namibia is a perfect self-drive country, thus this trip can be organised ideally for individual travellers or alternatively accompanied by a private guide.
 The country is considered to have a high state of peace according to the Global Peace Index, which makes it the perfect destination for families wanting a safe but still wild African experience.
 Travelling is possible throughout the whole year, as Namibia is a year-round destination with less extreme seasonal changes.
 A great time to visit Namibia is between March and May as it is a moderate temperature with warm days and chilly nights and little to no rain falls during this period offering beautiful clear skies.
 The selected accommodation is family friendly and comfortable enabling all family members to enjoy what Namibia has to offer.